 Prevent Memory Loss: A study was conducted by Dr. A. P. Allen and Dr. A. P. Smith from Cardiff University, on the effect of chewing gum on stress, alertness, and cognition.
 It found that people who frequently used chewing gum, in which the major active ingredient is mint, had higher levels of memory retention and mental alertness than those who did not.

-Reduce Depression & Fatigue: Mint is a natural stimulant and the smell alone can be enough to charge your energy and get your brain functioning at a higher level again.
-Research done in 2014 has shown that mint and its essential oil can help combat feeling sluggish, anxious, depressed or exhausted.
+Reduce Depression & Fatigue: Mint is a natural stimulant and the smell alone can be enough to charge your energy and get your brain functioning at a higher level again. done in 2014 has shown that mint and its essential oil can help combat feeling sluggish, anxious, depressed or exhausted.
 It can be ingested, applied topically in a salve form or inhaled as a vapour.

 Need access to a constant supply of cool or hot drinking water for your mint leaf water or mint tea?